CorbanAllan/CorbanAllan.github.io/README.md

    experience with modern technologies, agile methodologies, and best practices in software engineering.
 This experience enhanced my technical knowledge and problem solving skills, preparing me for real-world development challenges
 - Generation innovation
-   -During my time at Generation Innovation, I took part in an immersive educational program designed to develop entrepreneurial and problem-solving skills.
+  - During my time at Generation Innovation, I took part in an immersive educational program designed to develop entrepreneurial and problem-solving skills.
 I collaborated with like-minded peers to tackle real-world business challenges, gaining insights into innovation, teamwork, and critical thinking.
 This experience strengthened my ability to think creatively and work effectively in dynamic environments.

 # Projects
 - Developed an android mobile application utilising kotlin, android studio and the SpaceX api to fetch and display information about their rockets and launches.